top of page

 Who is Most Affected?

-• Young males aged 15–19 are most likely to be offenders.
+15–19 are most likely to be offenders.

-• Young adults aged 20–24 are most likely to be victims.
+20–24 are most likely to be victims.

+Gang-related violence is a key driver of knife crime, particularly in London.
+High-crime areas often overlap with high gang activity.
 Many young people are targeted by gangs and pressured into carrying knives.
-Some believe it’s a necessity for protection, but in reality, carrying a weapon increases their risk of being attacked.
+Some believe it’s a necessity for protection.
+In reality, carrying a weapon increases their risk of being attacked.
+Social media has also made it easier for gangs to coordinate violence.
+This escalates conflicts that often result in stabbings.

 Knife Crime Laws in the UK